muhammadarbazhere/Git-Demo/README.md

      git status (as we make new folder so we will initialize git first by git init) git init  (to initialize git in the folder)
-     git remote add origin <-link of arbaz-new respository->        (to add code to the repo we made on github.com/...) then same as above in cloning
+     git remote add origin <-link of arbaz-new respository->     (to attach this folder to repo we made on github.com/...) then same as above in cloning